Skip to main content

 Performance Recommendations

-• Enable connection pools in the production environment to improve performance.
+• Enable connection pool in production environments to improve performance

 • Use transactions to ensure data consistency